-This problem is very common and usually takes place when you have entered a fishy website, received a dodgy email or have just generally viewed your social profile (entering your computer through an advertisement on the page) or have visited a website that displays ads.
+This problem is very common and usually takes place when you have entered a fishy website, received a dodgy email , have just generally viewed your social profile (entering your computer through an advertisement on the page) or have visited a website that displays ads.

 It can also happen by installing software which as a bonus installs adware along with it.
 Sometimes they can just pass through into your computer when you aren’t even doing anything by entering an insecure area of your computer.

 That’s why its good to have an antivirus program installed.
 If you are using Windows 10, even thou it has Windows Defender which is much better than the older windows and can handle a lot of security measures by itself, its good to keep another security program as a secondary and this we recommend Malwarebytes Antimalware which is made to run alongside other antivirus programs.

-If your computer is seriously infected by these programs you will most likely need someone to assist you with this problem and we recommend leaving your computer off until fixed or assisted as it can cause further damage.
+If your computer is seriously infected by these programs you will most likely need someone to assist you with this problem and we recommend leaving your computer off until fixed as it can cause further damage.

-After the bugs have been removed there may be chances of damage to the computer which may need to be fixed as well.
+After the bugs have been removed there may be damage done to the computer which may need to be fixed as well.

 Hardware issues and diagnosis

 A computer consists of several parts that are paramount to the running of the system, if for some reason one of these parts fail to operate properly or stop working completely there will be a problem running the computer correctly or at all.

 A computer technician can diagnose the faulty hardware and take the proper precautions on how to repair or place that problematic part.
 Technicians can also replace laptop LCD/LED screens that are cracked, pixelating or completely dead as well as replacing laptop keyboards that have stopped working or are unresponsive.

 The list of the main parts in a computer system consist of the following: